nvfuse/nvfuse/README.md

 To do
 =====

- - FS consistency management via light-weight journaling
+ - File system consistency management via light-weight journaling
- - Integration with scalable fiel system such as Ceph and GlusterFS
+ - Integration with scalable file system such as Ceph and GlusterFS

 Contact
 =======